Things to think about before you go

 And be mindful of spontaneous decisions to bungee jump or go zorbing for example.
 Even if the activity organiser offers you their insurance, check if you have your own extreme sports cover.
 If in doubt, call your insurance provider to check.

-The main reason for taking out travel insurance is to make sure you can pay for medical treatment if you have an accident when you're taking part in an extreme sport.
+One reason for taking out travel insurance is to make sure you can pay for medical treatment if you have an accident when you're taking part in an extreme sport.

 Part of the appeal of extreme sports is that they're often more of a risk than your everyday activities.
 While you accept a few bumps and scrapes playing footie, if you get into difficulties 30 metres down when scuba diving, the consequences can be life changing.